jkulbe-msft/MTTCoHack-Arc/README.md

 ### Challenge 4: manage your SQL Server using Azure Arc from the Azure portal

-- switch SRV1 SQL authentication to Entra ID
 - change SRV1 licensing to pay-as-you-go
-- run a SQL migration assessment
+- enable Entra ID login to SRV1 SQL Server
 - run a SQL best practices assessment

 #### Resources